itsjayheart/THP0501_the_gossip_project_sinatra/README.md

 Marion ' j ' Pocquet did this on their own

-while frantically sharing gifs with their new friens on a watermelon driven Discord server
+while frantically sharing gifs with their new friends on a watermelon focused Discord server

 r e g a r d s